 The first exhibit is my saphire blau metallic '82 528e (build date sept.
-'81), currently with 192K miles (10K on new engine).
-Modifications include urethane upper control arm bushings, KYB gas shocks with Vogtland springs (lowered in front), front euro bumper (see below), and now a swap of the entire drivetrain.
+'81), currently with 198K miles (16K on new engine).
+Modifications include urethane upper control arm bushings, KYB gas shocks with Vogtland springs, Powerflex rear subframe bushings, front euro bumper (see below), and a swap of the entire drivetrain.

 The original 3-speed automatic transmission coupled to the torquey eta engine was not a bad combination except for the lack of top end HP.
 Well, now I have changed it into the car BMW shoulda' woulda' made.
-It blows away the old combo, makes an awesome new sound from 3k RPM on up to 6k, and acheives similar mileage.
-I did the work over about five months and encountered several minor setbacks (like shattered crank reference sensors, brake fluid running all over the driver's carpet, headbolt threads coming out of the block, etc.) but am very pleased with the result.
+It all started in 2006...

-For the automatic to manual conversion I took most parts from an '84 325e
+The first order of business was converting to a 5-speed manual.
+For the conversion I took most parts from an '84 325e

 The driveshaft came from a manual '88 528e.
 I got the tranny crossmember and shifter boot new from the dealer (both are cheap items).
 I used a random spring I found in my toolbox to help the clutch pedal come all the way up.
 And to hold the rear of the shift console up I bent a piece of sheet metal, drilled a bolt hole, rivetted it up in the tunnel, and fastened it to the console with a rubber donut in between.